STAT545-UBC/STAT545-UBC-original-website/block034_useR-encoding-case-study.md

 ## Import the data

 Use your favorite method of importing a delimited file.
 I use `readr::read_csv2()`, where the "2" signals that the semicolon `;` is the field delimiter.
 We also specify the ISO-8859-15 encoding we were advised to use.
-I load the tidyverse meta-package to get readr, dplyr, and the pipe `%>%` operator.
+I load the tidyverse meta-package, because this exposition makes use of readr, dplyr, purrr, and the pipe `%>%` operator.

 ```r